Top 11 Communities Disproportionately Affected by Cigarette Smoking and Tobacco Use

-However, not all people across America are benefiting equally from this decline.
-Certain parts of the country and different communities continue to smoke at high rates, highlighting the uneven progress where tobacco industry marketing and a lack of policies proven to reduce tobacco use have occurred.
-Here are ten communities that are disproportionately affected by cigarette smoking and tobacco use, in no particular order:
+These continued disparities highlight the uneven progress to curb tobacco industry marketing and enact policies proven to reduce tobacco use across the U.S. Here are 11 communities that are disproportionately affected by cigarette smoking and tobacco use, in no particular order:

 1. Rural Communities

-Adults who live in rural communities smoke at a rate of 18.1% compared to 10.5% among adults that live in urban areas.1 They are also more likely to smoke more heavily, smoking 15 or more cigarettes per day, compared to those who smoke and live in urban areas.1 Kids in rural areas are also more likely to start smoking at a much younger age and smoke daily, making addiction more severe and smoking harder to quit.2
+Adults who live in rural communities smoke at a rate of 15.4% compared to 10.1% among adults that live in urban areas.
+They are also more likely to smoke more heavily, smoking 15 or more cigarettes per day, compared to those who smoke and live in urban areas.1 Kids in rural areas are also more likely to start smoking at a much younger age and smoke daily, making addiction more severe and smoking harder to quit.2

 Military veterans smoke at a rate of 21.6%.
 That number jumps significantly among veterans in certain age groups—the highest being a shocking 50.2% among male veterans aged 18-25.4 Sadly, the military has a long history with tobacco use, including cigarettes previously being included with rations.
 Many veterans report beginning tobacco use in the military or reinforcing their tobacco use during their time in service.

-Almost one in five LGB* adults smoke cigarettes compared with about one in nine straight adults.1 LGBT individuals often face risk factors such as daily stress related to prejudice and stigma.
-The tobacco industry has long and aggressively targeted and marketed to the LGBTQ+ community, advertising in publications aimed at LGBTQ+ audiences and depicting tobacco use as an “accepted” part of LGBTQ+ life.5
+LGBT individuals often face risk factors such as daily stress related to prejudice and stigma.
+The tobacco industry has a long history of aggressively targeting and marketing to the LGBTQ+ community, advertising in publications aimed at LGBTQ+ audiences and depicting tobacco use as an “accepted” part of LGBTQ+ life.5

-* The statistic around this smoking rate does not include transgender individuals for whom data is often not collected.
+* The statistic around this smoking rate does not include transgender individuals.

 Adults with lower levels of educational attainment smoke at higher rates than the general population.
 Adults who did not graduate high school smoke at a rate of 20.7%, while adults with a high school degree smoke at a rate of 16.3%, and adults with an undergraduate degree smoke at a rate of 4.4%.1